TaylerGur/chat/README.md

             password: '1234',
             database: 'chat'
         }
-- Перейти в корень проекта и запустить консоль
-+ Для разработки:
++ For development:
-  - запустить сервер "node server.js"
+  - Start the server with the command "node server.js"
-  - запустить gulp командой "gulp"
+  - Run gulp with a command "gulp"
-+ Для продакшн:
++ For Production:
-  - запустить gulp (он соберет весь проект), командой "gulp build"
+  - Run gulp with a command "gulp build" (He will collect the whole project),
-  - запустить сервер "node server.js"
+  -  Start the server with the command "node server.js"
 - играться;)

-### Почему сделано именно так?: ###
+### Used technology stack: ###
-Я применил такие технологии:
-- React - Он "главный виновник" почему я это все начал писать. Оказалось на практике очень удобно компонентами строить проект, как независимыми кирпичиками.
-- Redux - хранитель состояний. Удобнее чем Flux - я про то, что у него один store, но для чата !возможно! не совсем удачная технология. Он задумывался не изменять что-то в данных, которые хранит, а возвращить новое - измененное. Если будет 10000 сообщений - это не лучший подход... Но все равно он крутой)))
+- React - view library all project based on it.
+Thanks to the React, all components are independent bricks, with which it is convenient to build a project.
+- Redux - all states are stored in one global Store.
-- node.js - теперь js и на сервере;)
+- node.js - now js and on the server;)
-- express - самый документирований и доступный фреймворк на nodejs
+- express - The most documented and available on nodejs
-- mysql - самая простая бд)
+- mysql - The most simple database.
-- gulp - самый простой таск-менеджер, он у меня: собирает все scss файлы в один в dist/main.css. Сделано для того, чтобы у каждого компонента были свои стили, а значит я мог с легкость и безболезненно применять написанные компоненты и в других проектах. Аналогично и и с js/jsx файлами, они тоже собираются в один файл dist/main.js (быстрее будет один толстый файл, чем +100500 маленьких), так же есть вотчеры, которые при изменении пересоберут проект. И с помощью browser-sync - перезапуститься браузер с новой сборкой!
-- Socket.io - чтобы чат стал "живим".
+- Socket.io - With him the chat station is "really alive".
-- scss - удобнее css)

-Спасибо;)
+Thanks;)